Agencies

 He said India had to make a decision whether to hold bilateral talks with Pakistan to resolve all outstanding issues, and that Pakistan sought the dialogue to be based on equality.

-“India has not come out of its election mindset and the extreme position they had taken to influence their constituency and to keep their intact.
+“India has not come out of its election mindset and the extreme position they had taken to influence their constituency and to keep their vote bank intact.
 It is still confined in that,” Qureshi said.

 The exchange of pleasantries between Khan and Modi came over two weeks after Khan and Qureshi wrote separate letters to their Indian counterparts, pushing for restarting the bilateral talks.